-As required by Alberta Transportation and under the direction of the Superintendent of Schools, the District Fleet Safety Officer shall implement and enforce policies and regulations pertaining to the operation and maintenance of fleet vehicles.
+As required by Alberta Transportation and under the direction of the Superintendent of Schools, the Division Fleet Safety Officer shall implement and enforce policies and regulations pertaining to the operation and maintenance of fleet vehicles.
 Fleet vehicles include both regulated commercial and non-regulated vehicles.

 Operation of buses/vehicles